act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 ## Accessibility Support

-While some assistive technologies are able to set [user origin][] styles, others, such as browser extensions, are only able to set style with the [author origin][].
-Such assistive technologies can not create styles with a high enough [priority][] to override a `style` attribute with the [important flag][].
+While some assistive technologies are able to set [user origin][] or [user agent origin][] styles, others, such as browser extensions, are only able to set style with the [author origin][].
+Such assistive technologies cannot create styles "winning" the [cascade sort][] over a `style` attribute with the [important flag][].
 If accessibility support does not include assistive technologies that override [line-height][] through [author origin][], this rule should not be used.

 ## Background

+When a style from [author origin][] is [declared][] in the `style` attribute with the [important flag][] set, it "wins" the [cascade sort] over any other style from [author origin][], i.e. it cannot be overridden by any of these.
+On the other hand, if such a style is [declared][] in a style sheet, it can still "lose" the [cascade sort][] to declarations with higher [specificity][] or simply coming from a later style sheet (such as ones injected by assistive technologies).
+This rule ensures that the element is not in the first case and that the style can be overridden by users, unless it is already above the minimum recommended threshold.
+Styles that are declared with the [user origin][] or [user agent origin][] can always win the [cascade sort][] over styles with the [author origin][].
+Therefore, if the assistive technology can produce these style, the rule should not be used.

 - [Understanding Success Criterion 1.4.12: Text Spacing](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing.html)
 - [CSS Text Module Level 3 - Spacing](https://www.w3.org/TR/css-text-3/#spacing)